isomerpages/nyp-sirs/_digital-programmes/5l-empower-your-business-with-social-commerce-and-digital-payment.md

 masterclass to help you gain in-depth knowledge to help your business grow and expand in its outreach and revenue.</p>

-<h4>Who Should Attend</h4>
-<p>This masterclass is suitable for Business Owners, C-Suite, Senior Management, Decision Makers, Marketers and Sales Associates.</p>

 <h4>Outline</h4>

 <ul>